Arbzz/ArcanumCore/README.md

 arcanum.chatclear - Use the chat-clear command

 Known Bugs:
 /die currently has issues.
-Please refer to errors stated in Console.Log()
+Please refer to errors stated in Console.Log().